If you’re self-employed, do you think about your insurance needs?

 Disability Insurance For The Self-Employed

 Disability income insurance will provide a monthly benefit upon a disability.
 The maximum monthly benefit depends upon your self-employment income.
-In order to substantiate your self-employment income, you will need to provide the last two-years of your schedule C income from the 1040 (or a comparable form if the business is structured differently).
+In order to substantiate your self-employment income, you will need to provide the last two-years of your schedule C income from the 1040 (or a comparable form if the business is structured differently, such as a K-1 for a partnership).

 The premiums on a disability insurance policy depend on the following: